ingresso-group/slate/source/includes/_transaction_reporting.md

 `processing_fee`                       | A processing fee, not used by most partners.
 `supplier_uplift`                      | Uplift is an additional charge on top of the ticket price for an upgraded experience.
 This is the uplift component earned by the supplier.
 `user_uplift`                          | This is the uplift component earned by the partner.
-`billable`                             | Whether or not a charge was or will be applied to the transaction